Cremation Costs & Urn Burial: Affordable Options

 • Removal of medical devices or pacemakers

-• Extra-large individuals requiring larger containers
+• Larger individuals requiring oversized containers

 • Death certificate copies

-Affordable Yet Dignified Memorial Options
+Affordable Yet Meaningful Memorial Options

 • Personalized urns for ashes engraved with names or messages